top of page

 Four Club.
 Players may only carry and use the same four clubs for the entire round.
 Low net score wins.

 Putts.
 Count all strokes taken once the ball is on the putting green, keeping track hole by hole separately from any other game being played.
-Two place paid out to players with the lowest number of putts.
+Two places paid out to players with the lowest number of putts.

 Team Games